dogukanteber/ash/README.md

 ## Description

 ash is a limited implementation of a Unix shell.
 It is built with C. It is not meant to replace current shells nor is an alternative to current shells.
-It is built for education purposes.
+It is built for educational purposes.
 Therefore, it has limitations such as:

 * No piping
 * No exceeding a single line